service-provider-index

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns all trades and service categories, with concrete examples (VVS-installatør, Elektriker).
-It distinguishes itself from siblings by suggesting to call this first when unsure of the trade term, making the purpose specific and differentiated.
+The description clearly states the tool returns all trades and service categories, with concrete examples.
+It distinguishes from siblings by indicating when to use this tool (uncertainty about trade term).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.